-1. People's names prior to Babel had Hebrew meanings.
+1. People's names before Babel had Hebrew meanings.

 - a) "Adam" (masculine noun) is closely related to the Hebrew adamah (feminine noun of "Adam," meaning "ground" BDB 9).
-Man being made from the dust of the earth (Gen. 2:7) is implied only in the Hebrew language, indicating that this is likely the original tongue. - b) "Eve" means "life" in Hebrew (Gen. 3:20 הוה).
-Adam would not have given her a Hebrew name if he did not speak Hebrew. - c) "Noah" comes from the Hebrew nûah ("to rest" לום Gen. 5:29) which makes sense since his saving of mankind from the Flood brought rest to the earth.
+Man is made from the dust of the earth (Gen. 2:7), which is implied only in Hebrew, indicating that this is likely the original tongue. - b) "Eve" means "life" in Hebrew (Gen. 3:20 הוה).
+Adam would not have given her a Hebrew name if he did not speak Hebrew. - c) "Noah" comes from the Hebrew nûah ("to rest" הַּיִם Gen. 5:29), which makes sense since his saving of mankind from the Flood brought rest to the earth.
 Yet this meaning is indicated in Hebrew alone. - a) "Shem" in Hebrew also means "name" and thus indicates that the honor due to his godly line is preserved in his name itself (Gen. 5:32). - b) "Peleg" means "division" in Hebrew since the earth was divided in his time (Gen. 10:25).
 The land division in Peleg's lifetime probably was the Babel dispersion (Gen. 11).
 This resulted in a migration to southern Arabia (Sephar) by some Hebrews (descendants of Eber through Joktan who probably were ancestors of the Arabs; cf. p.
 92).
-Some believe this division and migration occurred prior to the Babel judgment and preserved Hebrew as the original tongue in the area near Canaan. - c) People called upon "the LORD" (Heb.
+Some believe this division and migration occurred before the Babel judgment and preserved Hebrew as the original tongue near Canaan. - c) People called upon "the LORD" (Heb.
 Yahweh), a Hebrew name used in the earliest days of civilization (Gen. 4:26).
 In fact, God says that this name of his is "the name by which I am to be remembered from generation to generation" (Exod.
 3:15).
-Some the earliest men called upon God's true name and since this is a Hebrew name, their language was most likely Hebrew.
+Some of the earliest men called on God's actual name and since this is a Hebrew name, their language was most likely Hebrew.